- Home

 In the opening overs, Michael Levitt and Max O'Dowd repeatedly found the boundary.
 72/2/10 was the promising interim score thanks to Bas de Leede (33) and Colin Ackermann (23).
 However, the spinners kept the scoring speed in check (99/4/13).
 After fifteen overs, the scores of both teams were similar.

-Zach Lion-Cachet (26) and Noah Croes brought Orange close to a legendary victory, but to the relief of the 90,000 fans, India was released with the fright.
-The Netherlands can go home with its head held high.
+Zach Lion-Cachet (26) and Noah Croes brought Orange close to a legendary victory, but to the relief on the 90,000 fans, India escaped.
+The Netherlands can go home with their heads held high.

 Read more